There are 8 steps that you can add to your creative practice and use as a guideline in your creative journey.

 When you practice, you access this immense well of creativity that we all have inside us.

-And remember you do not need to know the way – you just need to trust that you will know what to do as you do it.
+Remember, you don’t need to know the way – you just need to believe that you’ll know what to do when the time comes.